Amplus2/Adscript/README.md

 Maps are to be defined.
 (Probably `{1 2}`)

 ### pointer-index-call
-Returns the pointer to a value at a certain index of a pointer.
+Returns the value at a certain index of a pointer.
 ```adscript
 (<pointer> <index>)
 ```